 As types of ports in macrofilters and formulas may be changed after connections with other filters have been created, sometimes an existing connection may become invalid.
 Such an invalid connection will be marked with red line and white cross in the Program Editor: Invalid connections do not allow to run the program.
 There are two ways to fix it: replace the invalid connections or revise the types of the connected ports.

 Additional Property Outputs

-Some of the properties are calculated or derived basing on the current state of the output (for example, checking whether the array is empty or counting its elements), whereas other are derived directly from the internal structure of the type (for example, "X" and "Y" fields composing Point2D structure).
+Some of the properties are calculated based on the current state of the output (for example, checking whether the array is empty or counting its elements), whereas other are derived directly from the internal structure of the type (for example, "X" and "Y" fields composing Point2D structure).
 The types providing such properties are listed in the table below.

 |Structure name||Property outputs|